Hi, Larry here.

 I started college in ’61, at age 17.
 And, had way more questions than answers about Christianity.
 But, “…good news”!
 The university had courses like, “Comparative Religion 101”, and many others.
 I saw an opportunity to get the answers I was looking for.
 Ha!
 I was totally unprepared for the onslaught of information I got.
 Between the classroom and the fraternity house, I did get “educated”! …About all the wrong things.
 In fact I managed to compress a four year college degree into only five years and two summer sessions.
 Pretty impressive, right?
 By the time I graduated, I was married; and, I had also begun a moral slide that lasted about 13 years.

 My background includes having been a pilot in the USAF and a marketing executive for a major US corporation.
 I’ve been married three times.
-(I was serious about “mistakes”; and, I’m sure my ex-wives would agree).
-But, after getting my life in order, I was led to the woman I wanted to share my life with; and, whose life I wanted to share.
-We are now living our 40th year of marriage; and I hope to enjoy many more years with her.
+(I was serious about those “mistakes”; and, I’m sure my ex-wives would agree).
+But, after getting my life in order, God led me to the woman I wanted to share my life with; and, whose life I wanted to share.
+We are now living our 41th year of marriage; and I hope to enjoy many more years with her.
 We live in Andover, Kansas—a suburb of Wichita; and, close to the geographic center of the (contiguous) United States.

 Someone once said, “…God reaches out to man through His great love; and, man reaches for God through religion.”
 I think both statements are correct.
 I also think the second half (about religion) is most unfortunate—and misguided.
 I think we should reach out to God the same way God reaches out to us… through love.